s1388379/COMP2090SEF_GroupProject/README.md

     - Show the order of elements when repeatedly popping from the heap.
     - Call `heap_sort()` on example lists and print results.

-*(At pre-submission, some of these files may be placeholders and will be completed later.)*

 ---

 ## Time Complexity (To Be Discussed in Report)